Christie-Fritz/mapanimation.js/README.md

 >>>> Refresh page

 ## Changes to come
-Knowing how to add Bus Stops to one location to another, I will be adding more from another location and changes the style of the map.
+I will be adding more from another location and changes the style of the map.